 Patient Condition Guidelines

-Media representatives may obtain a condition report on a patient at St. Joseph's, by calling PR & Marketing at 315-703-2140.
+Media representatives may obtain a condition report on a patient at St. Joseph's, by calling Marketing and Communications at 315-703-2140.
 If you leave a voice mail message, please remember to include your name, media organization, phone number and first and last name of the patient.
 Hospitals and health systems are responsible for protecting the privacy and confidentiality of their patients and patient information.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandates regulations that govern privacy standards for healthcare information.

 St. Joseph's will provide all patients upon admission an option regarding inclusion in our facility patient directory as required by federal law.
 Patients will be asked in the admission/registration process if they would like to opt out of the facility patient directory.
 If a patient chooses to opt out of the directory, no patient condition can be provided.
 If a patient chooses not to opt out of the directory, only a one-word condition will be provided when the condition of an individual is requested.
 The correct first and last name must be provided by the media agency in order to expedite condition information.
 Patients must give written permission to be interviewed, photographed or for issuing written statements about his/her condition.